salvadorcamachogithub/lr-vugen-aos-web-mobile-http-traffic-S01-browse-abandon/README.md

 Updated: 04.2025
 Script created by Salvador Camacho

 This script has the same steps as AOS-Web-S01 Browse Abandon, but this one simulates the http Mobile traffic, which would get recorded from an actual mobile device with VuGen proxy recorder
+The use case for this one is to be used together with the Native Mobile scripts, this one being 98% of the load and the rest (Native Mobile) being a sample of the real mobile device metrics

 This script was created with best practices, so it is more resilient, such as:
 * Transaction naming